Medication-Assisted Treatment (MAT)

 Medication-Assisted Treatment at Fountain Hills Recovery

-If you or a loved one is in need of medication-assisted treatment near you, we can help.
+If you or a loved one is in need of medication-assisted treatment for opioid dependence, we can help.
 For those struggling with opioid addiction and mental health disorders, it can feel like there’s no way out.
+Our MAT inpatient rehab program offers the opportunity for those suffering from addiction to find a life worth living that is free from opioid abuse.

 Fountain Hills Recovery is a luxury rehab center focused on walking with you on your journey to lasting recovery.
 Discover just how much of a difference an individualized approach to treating an opioid use disorder can make.
 The first step of recovery is within reach, so contact our expert staff or call 800-715-2004 today.